Nerdya/my-video-app/README.md

 # vpage-app

-An example app for using features, libraries, and other integrations with the `react-native-vpage-sdk` package.
+An example app for using features, libraries, and other integrations with the `@3tit-rnd/react-native-video-ekyc-sdk` package.

 ## Get started